Samuel12209/Buddy/README.md

-# Virtual pet Buddy!|Status: Non functional
+# Virtual pet Buddy!|Status: functional
 A virtual pet named Buddy who you can feed, and play with your adorable digital friend.
 ## Setup
  To make things easy just download the release and run the buddy file